unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 ## Features
 - XAML Hot Reload for iOS, Android, and WebAssembly
 - Supports XAML files in the main project, in shared projects, and referenced projects
-- Partial hot reload is supported, where modifying a UserControl instanciated in multiple locations is reloaded without reloading its parents.
+- Partial hot reload is supported, whereby modifying a UserControl instantiated in multiple locations will reload it without reloading its parents.
 - XAML Bindings Hot Reload
 - Cross-platform Hot Reload is supported